matteobaccan/owner/README.md

  2. Enums (notice that the conversion is case sensitive, so FOO != foo or Foo).
  3. java.lang.String, of course (no conversion is needed).
  4. java.net.URL, java.net.URI, java.io.File (they fall in case #6).
- 5. java.lang.Class (this can be useful, for instance, if you want to OWNER API to load the jdbc driver).
+ 5. java.lang.Class (this can be useful, for instance, if you want to load the jdbc driver, or similar cases).
- 6. Any instantiable class declaring a public constructor with a single argument of type `java.lang.String'.
+ 6. Any instantiable class declaring a public constructor with a single argument of type `java.lang.String`.
- 7. Any instantiable class declaring a public constructor with a single argument of type `java.lang.Object'.
+ 7. Any instantiable class declaring a public constructor with a single argument of type `java.lang.Object`.
- 8. Any class declaring a public static method valueOf(String) that returns an instance of itself.
+ 8. Any class declaring a public *static* method `valueOf(java.lang.String)` that returns an instance of itself.
  9. Any class for which you can register a [`PropertyEditor`][propedit] via [`PropertyEditorManager.registerEditor()`][propeditmanager].